syntactician/SNaPP/Manual/BIOPAC_HowTo.md

 ![Assembled MP150][MP150assembled]
 2. Connect the MP150 unit to the slot 8 of the AT-FS708 with an ethernet cable.
 Connect the Acq*Knowledge* computer to slot 1 using another ethernet cable and an ethernet to USB adapter.
 ![Attached cords][AT-FS708]
 3. Connect the leads for the EDA electrodes to the BioNomadix.
+![BioNomadix Assembled][BioNomadixAssembled]
-4. Attach the ECP leads to the extension cord and the extension cord the ECG100C.
+4. Attach the ECG leads to the extension cord and the extension cord the ECG100C.
+![ECG Assembled][ECGAssembled]
+5. Connect the DB-37 ribbon the the rear port of the STP-100C and the Stim**Tracker**, using the DB-37 to DB-25 adapter, as pictured.
+![StimTracker Assembled][StimTrackerAssembled]
+Connect the Stim**Tracker to the SuperLab computer via the USB cord.
+![SuperLab Connected][SuperLabAssembled]
 5. Set the switches as pictured.
 PPG is intentionally turned off, as ECG is a more direct, precise, and reliable measurement of the same phenomena.
+![PPED-R Switches][PPEGD-RSwitches]
 6. Turn on the MP150 and AT-FS708 units.

 ## Setting up Channels

 1. Turn off the Wifi via the "Network" System Preferences tab.
 2. If you have a graph template, open it and skip to step 14.
 If not, continue with step 3.
-3. Open Acq*Knowledge* 4.4
+3. Open Acq*Knowledge* 4.4.
-4. If the following drop down menu appears, select whatever option appears in it, except "No MP150 Hardware."
-If no options appear except "No MP150 Hardware" click the "Refresh Now" key until there one appears.
-![MP150 Selection][MP150selection]
+4. If the following pop-up appears, try hitting retry.
+If it returns, test all connections, make sure the wifi is off, and restart the computer.
+![No Hardware Popup][NoHardware]
 5. Open a blank file (Acq*Knowledge* calls all its files "graphs"), by selecting "Create and/or Record a new experiment" and Create empty graph."
 ![AcqKnowledge Blank Graph Creation][BlankGraphCreation]
-6. This should yield a window that looks something like this.
+You should now see a window that looks something like this.
 ![Blank Graph][BlankGraph]
-7. Select "Set Up Channels..." from the MP150 drop down menu.
+6. Select `ECG100C and ECG100C-MRI` from the list.
-![Set Up Channels][SetUpChannels]
-8. Click the "Add New Module..." button on the popup window.
-9. Find and select the "ECG100C and ECG100C-MRI" option.
+![Module Selection][ModuleSelection]
-10. Select channel 1.
+Select channel 8.
+![ECG Channel Selection][ECG Channel Selection]
+Proceed with the following settings.
+![ECG Settings][ECGSettings]
+You should see something like this now.
+![Acquisition Set-Up][AcquisitionSetUp1]
-11. Open the "Digital" tab, and select the "Acquire," "Plot," and "Value" options on channel D8.
-This allows Acq*Knowledge* to recognize and incorporate signals from the Stim**Tracker** unit.
+8. Navigate to the `Digital` tab, and select "Acquire," "Plot," and "Value" for channel D8.
+This will allow Acq*Knowledge to recognize signals from the Stim**Tracker**.
+![Digital Channel Set-Up][DigitalSetUp]
-12. Open the Calculate tab, and select "Acquire," "Plot," "Value," and "Rate" for Channel C0.
+12. Navigate to the Calculate tab, and select "Acquire," "Plot," "Value," and "Rate" for Channel C0.
+This will calculate heart rate from the ECG data in real time.
+![Calculation Channel Set-Up][CalculationSetUp]
 13. All of the configuration up to this poing can be saved in a template file, but EDA requires per-setup calibration which prevents a template file for performing properly if it is included.
 Use the "Save As..." dialogue to save the graph as a .gtl template.
+![Save Template Dialogue Box][SaveTemplateDialogue]
+14. If you got to this step by opening a template file, open the "Set Up Acquisition" menu.
+If not, you should already have it open.
+![Set Up Acquisition Drop Down Menu][AcquisitionDropDown]
-14. Add the PPEGED-R module with the "Add New Module" option of the "Set Up Channels" dialogue box (see steps 7 through 9 if there is any confusion).
+Add the PPEGED-R module with the "Add New Module" button (see steps 7 through 9 if there is any confusion).
-15. Set the radio buttons as pictured.
+Set the radio buttons to match this picture.
+These settings should match the positions of the physical switches on the device.
+![EDA Settings][EDASettings]
-16. Follow the instructions given by the following pop-ups.
+Follow the instructions given by the following pop-ups.
-    *
-    *
+    * At this first pop-up, make sure the BioNomadix unit is on.
+    ![EDA Pop-Up 1][EDAPopUp1]
+    * Make sure the leads are connected to the BioNomadix, but that they are not yet clipped to electrodes.
+    ![EDA Pop-Up 2][EDAPopUp2]
+    * Clip the leads to some electrodes, but do not attach them to a subject.
+    ![EDA Leads Attached][BioNomadixAssembled2]
+17. Close the `Data Acquisition Settings` menu.
-17. Acq*Knowledge* is now ready to collect data!
+**Acq*Knowledge* is now ready to collect data!**
 Be aware that there will be additional EDA calibration prompts at the start of data collection.
 These will be covered in the next section.

 ## Connecting a Subject to the Hardware